webview/webview/README.md

 Distribution of your app is outside the scope of this library but we can give some pointers for you to explore.

 ### macOS Application Bundle

+On macOS you would typically create a bundle for your app with an icon and proper metadata.

 A minimalistic bundle typically has the following directory structure: